Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main etiological factor of rickets is a deficiency of vitamin D and a violation of its transformation into active forms (this process occurs in the liver and kidneys).
+The main etiological factor of rickets is vitamin D deficiency and disruption of its conversion into active forms (this process occurs in the liver and kidneys).

 Factors predisposing to rickets

 The biological role of vitamin D is associated with its participation in the processes of calcium and phosphorus metabolism.
-Vitamin D metabolites accelerate calcium absorption in the intestine, increasing its concentration in the blood, which stimulates adequate mineralization of bone tissue.
-Parathyroid hormone and calcitonin, a thyroid hormone C-cell hormone, also participate in this process.
+Metabolites of vitamin D accelerate the absorption of calcium in the intestine, increasing its concentration in the blood, which stimulates adequate mineralization of bone tissue.
+Parathyroid hormone produced by the parathyroid glands and calcitonin, a hormone of the C-cells of the thyroid gland, also participate in this process.

 The main physiological functions of vitamin D:

-- maintenance of calcium concentration in the body at a constant level;
+- maintaining calcium concentration in the body at a constant level;

-- regulation of absorption of calcium and phosphorus ions in the intestine, deposition of them in the bones;
+- regulation of the absorption of calcium and phosphorus ions in the intestines, their deposition in bones;

 - increased reabsorption of calcium and phosphorus in the renal tubules;

-- facilitating the timely achievement of peak bone mass;
+- promoting timely achievement of peak bone mass;

 - modulation of physiological processes;